 A better diet can lower your blood pressure and get your cholesterol to good levels.

-8. Keep Up With Your Appointments
+9. Take Prescribed Medications and Keep Up With Your Appointments

 Sometimes, people with serious conditions start to feel anxious or depressed about it.
 If that happens to you, ask your doctor to recommend a counselor or support group.

 Also tell your doctor about any pain you have, especially if it stops you from exercising.
-She may have more ideas to reduce the aches -- massage therapy, for instance -- so you can get back to feeling better.
+They may have more ideas to reduce the aches -- massage therapy, for instance -- so you can get back to feeling better.